 Types of table saws

-There are two main types of table saws portable and stationary table saws.
-The portable table saws are also called bench top table saws, which are the perfect choice for framing, deck building and use in shops with limited space.
+There are two main types of devices – portable and stationary table saws.
+The portable are also called bench top table saws, which are the perfect choice for framing, deck building and use in shops with limited space.

 These saws come with unique, lightweight, small and compact portable stands, and are thus best for workers who cut wood at various locations.
 They are usually made of aluminum, plastic or steel, fit on the top of benches or tables and have direct drive motors. (source)